Koka/css-paged-media-tutorial/docs/source/lesson-ligatures.rst

                               <div>
-                                does not support ligatures in release 2016.1
+                                Ligature support now works in 2016.4 however there is a CSS isuess with float: left boxes
                               </div>

                     </td>